Interface SqlSettings

 default.

-Depending on textMatchStyle
+Depending on textMatchStyle case

 sensitivity in text criteria is achieved by using LIKE BINARY sql comparison operator, which